Running out of memory (“OOM”)

 Use less cores per compute node.
 If you run an MPI application, you can usually try running fewer ranks per node, and either run on more nodes or accept a longer runtime.
 On Tetralith, you could try e.g.:

-which will run 16 MPI ranks per node instead of 32.
+which will run 16 MPI ranks per node instead of 32 (note 16x2=32 in the example).
 This gives each rank twice the effective memory at the expensive of a longer runtime.
 Many programs run a lot faster than you would expect with just half the number of cores, so this can be economical compared to e.g. the next option.

 Use more compute nodes.
 Some MPI-parallel program will distribute their data (more or less) evenly over all compute nodes.
 In such a case, you might be be able to fit your calculation within the available node memory by running on more nodes.
 The trade-off is that your program might not scale very well to many compute nodes and you will run with low efficiency and using up to twice the amount of core hours for the job.